.243 Win vs .270 Win – Cartridge Comparison

 Top Hunting Round

-For the .243, we like the Federal Vital-Shok Nosler Ballistic Tip 95gr for deer hunting.
-It has a great BC, and its trajectory is more than flat enough out to 200 yards without having to make major adjustments to shot placement.
+For the .243, we recommend the Federal Vital-Shok Nosler Ballistic Tip 95gr for deer hunting.
+It boasts a strong BC and a trajectory that remains flat up to 200 yards, minimizing the need for major adjustments.

-Out past 300 yards, you will have to rely on your optics to make some adjustments, but that goes for just about any cartridge.
-If you’re taking shots at 100 yards or less, this round also has the potential to be used on larger game than deer.
+Beyond 300 yards, you’ll need to rely on your optics for adjustments, but this round is versatile enough for shots at 100 yards or less, and even suitable for larger game than deer.

 Top Range Round